pamelasantoss/resume/Readme.md

 * Responsive Design
 * Frameworks (Bootstrap)
 * Javascript
-* Gulp
+* Gulp; Grunt
 * GitHub
 * PHP (Wordpress)
 * Photoshop

 ## Work Experience

+**Web Developer** - Digital Agency Profit-e | August 2017 - Present

+> I'm part of a developers' team of the agency focused on ecommerce using the VTEX plataform.
+Working with: HTML5, CSS3/LESS, Javascript/jQuery, Gulp/Grunt and Git.

-**Web Developer** - Mainroute Tecnologia para Negócios | August 2016 - Present
+**Web Developer** - Mainroute Tecnologia para Negócios | August 2016 - August 2017

-> I'm working as a service provider at Editora Abril.
-I'm part of a team that develops templates and plug-ins to websites of the company itself using Wordpress VIP plataform.
-Working with: HTML5, CSS3/SASS, Javascript, PHP, Gulp and Git.
+> I worked as a service provider at Editora Abril.
+I was part of a team that develops templates and plug-ins to websites of the company itself using Wordpress VIP plataform.
+I worked with HTML5, CSS3/SASS, Javascript, PHP, Gulp and Git.

 **Front-End Developer** - Ecommet | May 2015 - August 2016